 WHAT EXACTLY IS A BROOKIE?

 Brookies are the ultimate dessert lover’s treat for those times when you can’t decide between a cookie and a brownie.
 Pretty much sums me up in a nutshell.
 What can I say?
 My sweet tooth wants it aaallllll!!
 With a brookie, you get a cookie and a brownie all rolled into one rich and decadent dessert.
 You simply can’t go wrong.
 The concept is brilliant really and the person that invented the all mighty brookie deserves a gold star.
 These brown butter brookies are made with equal parts of my go-to chocolate chip cookie with a twist {hello brown buttah!} paired with a deep, dark, ultra fudgy brownie.
-Brookies can be made in cookie form as seen here with my brookie ice cream sandwiches.
-But they are even better made into bars if you ask me.
-I don’t even care that this recipe feeds a crowd because I want them all to myself.

 BEFORE WE GET STARTED

-THINGS YOU NEED FOR BROWN BUTTER BROOKIES
+INGREDIENTS YOU NEED FOR BROWN BUTTER BROOKIES

 The beauty of this recipe is that it comes together in about an hour with standard ingredients that you likely already have in your pantry.
 There are a few steps involved as we are working with both cookie dough and brownie batter but neither is complicated on its own.
 Check this list for ingredients you need for the best ever brown butter brookies and get baking!